knifeayumu/SillyTavern-EmulatorJS/README.md

 ### Installation

-Install using SillyTavern's third party extensions installer using this link:
+Install using SillyTavern's third-party extensions installer using this link:

 `https://github.com/Cohee1207/SillyTavern-EmulatorJS`

 ### Usage

-- Open "EmulatorJS" extension menu.
+- Open the "EmulatorJS" extension menu.
 - Click "Add ROM file".
 - Select the game file to add.
 Input the name and core (if it wasn't auto-detected).
-- Click "Play" button in the list or launch via the wand menu.
+- Click the "Play" button in the list or launch via the wand menu.

 ## Prerequisites